chai-AI9/chai-AI9/README.md

 ## 👩🏻‍💻 Current Role

 **IT Process Consultant @ Bosch Global Software Technologies**
-- Part of PESOS (Personal Service Offshore Support)
+- Supporting global IT operations through process automation and service optimization
-- Automation Tribe: researching how Agentic AI can improve IT ticket resolution
+- Member of the internal Automation team exploring AI use cases in ticket resolution
-- Proposed and prototyped internal transparency tools
+- Actively prototyping tools to improve inter-team collaboration, transparency, and knowledge flow
+- Balancing business continuity with a heart for ethical, human-centered technology

 ---